2KAbhishek/dots2k/README.md

 ### Included Configurations

-This repo contains configurations for following tools alog with their default configuration location, most of the symlinks are set up by default but for tools like  `conky` and `compiz` you have to follow additional steps mentioned below.
+This repo contains configurations for following tools.
+Most of their symlinks are set up by default but for tools like  `conky` and `compiz` you have to follow additional steps mentioned below.
 Check respective tools documentation for more info.

 * compiz : [~/.config/compiz.profile](https://github.com/2KAbhishek/Dotfiles/blob/master/.config/compiz.profile)